Joint Modeling for Geometry and Functionality of Cerebral Cortical Surface Images

 \subsubsection{Estimation of the Random Effects}

 An important aspect of the results is the covariance matrix of the random effects, which characterizes the relation between the geometry and functionality of the cortical surfaces.

-Figure 3 in the Supp.
-Material shows significant associations in the $T=3$ setting between the projections on the geometric and functional PCs via the $\mathbf{L}$ matrix in the Cholesky decomposition $\boldsymbol{\Sigma}^{-1} = \mathbf{L}^\intercal \mathbf{D}^{-1} \mathbf{L}$.
-A non-zero $(i,j)$th element in $\mathbf{L}$ suggests potential association between the $i$th geometric and $j$th functional PCs.
-Figures \ref{figure: geometric PC_cor} visualizes geometric PCs $6, 10, 12, 15, 17$ found to be associated with the functional PCs (in Figure \ref{figure: functional PC_res}) that are relevant to the emotion processing task.
-We plot the resulting manifolds by applying deformations $\varphi(c \cdot \psi_j^G, \cdot)$ to the template manifold, where $\psi_j^G$ denotes the vector field associated with initial momenta of the $j$th geometric PC.
-The initial momenta are multiplied by scalers $c = -15, -1, 1, 7$, selected to illustrate how shapes of the cortical surface vary with different values of projection scores.
+Figure 3 in the supplementary material shows significant associations between the projections on the geometric and functional PCs via the sparse $\mathbf{L}$ matrix in the Cholesky decomposition $\boldsymbol{\Sigma}^{-1} = \mathbf{L}^\intercal \mathbf{D}^{-1} \mathbf{L}$.
+A non-zero element in the location corresponding to the $i$th geometric and the $j$th functional PC at time (or experiment phase) $t$ in $\mathbf{L}$ suggests a potentially importance correspondence between the PCs.
+Figures \ref{figure: geometric PC_cor} visualizes geometric PCs $6, 10, 12, 15, 17$, which were found to be associated with the functional PCs 4, 6, 7, 8, 9, 10 (Figure \ref{figure: functional PC_res}) during the emotion processing task phase.
+We plot the manifolds that represent shapes of the cortical surfaces associated with these geometric PCs by applying deformations $\varphi(c \cdot \psi_j^G, \cdot)$ to the Conte69 template, where $\psi_j^G$ denotes the vector field associated with initial momenta of the $j$th geometric PC.
+To visualize how the shapes corresponding to different geometric PCs vary from the template, for each geometric PC we plot the cortical surfaces deformed from the template following the initial momenta of the PC, multiplied by different scalers $c = -15, -1, 1, 7$.